ospekki/music-visualizer-client/README.md

 # music-visualizer-client

-This is a C# program for Windows that listens to the music and sends the created data via UDP connection to the Raspberry Pi Java server The server controls WS281X led strip based on the data.
+This is a C# program for Windows that listens to the music and sends the created data via UDP connection to the Raspberry Pi Java server.

+The server controls WS281X led strip based on the data.

 Visual Studio development environment is required for this project.